erikgraa/azure-local-releases/README.md

 The artifacts in this repository help increasing observability and traceability of Azure Local releases by offering details of them via a PowerShell cmdlet or through an API running [Pode](https://badgerati.github.io/Pode).

-## 🎬 Example

-See a demo of the Azure Local Releases Pode API at https://azlocalreleases.graa.dev (hosted as an Azure Container App).

 [![GitHub Build and Deploy](https://github.com/erikgraa/azure-local-releases/actions/workflows/containerapp.yml/badge.svg)](https://github.com/erikgraa/azure-local-releases/actions/workflows/containerapp.yml)

+## 🎬 Demo

+See a live demo of the Azure Local Releases Pode API at https://azlocalreleases.graa.dev (hosted as an Azure Container App).

 ## 🚀 Artifacts